-By definition, a proprietary lease for a coop apartment is the name of the contract between an owner (aka shareholder) and a cooperative corporation or co-op.
+A proprietary lease for a coop apartment is a contract between an owner (aka shareholder) and a cooperative corporation.
 Most of the units in New York City are coops.
 Indeed, the proprietary lease is one of the documents you will find within the co-op’s offering plan.
-In fact, condos do not have a Proprietary Lease this is why individuals buying a condo & condo owners have never heard of this.
+Condos do not have a Proprietary Lease, which is why individuals buying a condo & condo owners have never heard of this.

-The proprietary lease reminds each shareholder that the co-op’s responsibility is to maintain the building in good condition.
+This document reminds each shareholder that the co-op’s responsibility is to maintain the building in good condition.
 This responsibility includes common areas (sidewalks, gym, hallways, stairways, elevators, etc.) It also goes over what utilities the HOA include, generally water & gas.

 Yes.
-Typically, when the lease’s expiration date reaches 25 or 30 years in the future, the co-op extends the term for many more years.
-That’s because a proprietary lease that expires in under 30 years may cause problems with potential lenders.
-As a result, the co-op board extends the lease to keep the maturity between 30 and 50 years.
+Typically, the board extends the lease when it reaches 25 or 30 years in the future, to keep the maturity between 30 and 50 years.
+This is because a proprietary lease that expires under 30 years may cause problems with potential lenders.

 Sadly no. Tax authorities could interpret such a long lease period as a transfer of ownership from the co-op to the owner.
-This interpretation becomes transactional with potential capital gains.
-This could trigger the payment of NYS and NYC transfer taxes.
+This interpretation becomes transactional with potential capital gains, which could trigger the payment of NYS and NYC transfer taxes.

 For this reason, co-op boards will keep a proprietary lease maturity updated with a maturity between 30 and 50 years.For more information contact NestApple, the only real estate broker offering a 2% broker fee rebate in New York.
 No other real estate brokerage can compete.